Roblox/creator-docs/content/en-us/art/marketplace/publishing-to-marketplace.md

 - Studio's text filter identifies inappropriate strings in the name or description.
 - Roblox's automation flags your account for repeat actions.
 This may occur more often if you added tags to your item.
 Try submitting without tags and add them later once the item is published.
-- Your item uses an `AssetID` or `TextureID` that belongs to an existing asset in the Marketplace, or the doesn't belong to you or an appropriate group.
+- Your item uses an `AssetID` or `TextureID` that belongs to an existing asset in the Marketplace, or doesn't belong to you or an appropriate group.
 - Your item uses an `AssetID` or `TextureID` that is still pending moderation.

 ## Updating an Asset